Expecho/SemanticLogging.Database.Xml/README.md

 ## Usage
 Usage is the same as with the default database sink.
 This sink provides one additional parameter to provide the name of the stored procedure that is used to insert the datarecords.
-This makes it possible to use multiple SemanticLogging.Database.Xml sinks that writes to different tables.
+This makes it possible to use multiple SemanticLogging.Database.Xml sinks that writes to different tables:

 ```